DrThomasAger/smile/README.md

 ## Language Showcase

-Models already possess substantial capabilities, but those capabilities remain latent until we surface them using **prompt engineering patterns**..
+Models already possess substantial capabilities, but those capabilities remain latent until we surface them using **prompt engineering patterns**.

-This example prompt shows ***(: Smile***'s essential prompt patterns for multi-turn applications.

 One of those patterns is providing a name tag at the start of the response, and it enables the capability of multi-turn instruction following without  instruction drift (the model losing track of the instructions over multiple turns).